 Guillaume Erard: So if doing techniques in different ways was accepted in the dojo, how about cross-training in different places?

 Peter Goldsbury: Kitihira Sensei did not like students going to other dojos, he made that very clear.
 I happened to be teaching in another university titled Hiroshima Shurei Univeristy, I was a part-time teacher and there was an Aikido club.
-Now i would not do this but initially I went and I asked somebody, a colleague, about Aikido and Shudo and they said: "Oh we'll go and practice".
+Now i would not do this but initially I went and I asked a colleague about Aikido and they said: “Oh we’ll go and practice”.
 So I went and met the instructor, who was a student of Nishio Sensei.
-Then I met all these other people who came form the main dojo and said: "Peter, don't tell anybody that I practice here, keep it secret".
-I thought: "How very interesting, yes well..." and I did of course.
+Then I met all these other people who came form the main dojo and said: “Peter, don’t tell anybody that I practice here, keep it secret”.
+I thought: “How very interesting, yes well…” and I did of course.
 It was Nishio Aikido.
 But I could not train.
 If it were found that that I was training there, there would have been a terrible explosion.

 Nishio Sensei was a very interesting person, quite different.
 I can remember once with a certain Hombu Shihan, being told in great details why Nishio Sensei both was and was not a Hombu Shihan.
 The intellectual gymnastics were really quite interesting.
 One of the reasons why I got to know him quite well was that as I told you, there was a dojo in Saijo, Higashi Hiroshima.
 That was started by two colleagues of mine.
 A lady named Carolin Funck, I met her first, she had come to Hiroshima University and she was in the same faculty as I was.
 They were there with her husband Werner Steinhaus.
 Now, they said: “Peter, we need to open a dojo, why don’t you open a dojo?”
 And I said: “Well, you know…” I was actually quite happy training in Kenshibu as it was, the main dojo.
 But I encountered problems because the two Germans had a very clear idea of what they wanted to do.
 I was regarded as the senior of the three and Kitihira Sensei and I sort of gradually fell apart in this respect.
 That caused me to think about issues like: “Well I’m doing my Aikido, and not his or theirs” so those were questions I had not really thought about before.